oOraph/blog/lora-adapters-dynamic-loading.md

 ## Loading figures

-All numbers below are in seconds
+All numbers below are in seconds:

 <table>
   <tr>